Your Guide to Good Eats North of the River

 Because of this, the Northland has gained a bit of a reputation as a purely residential district.
 But there are dozens of restaurants in the Kansas City Northland that you don’t want to miss.

 Looking for pizza?
 Stone Canyon has you covered.
 Is Indian Cuisine more your speed?
 Head over to Seva.
 How about Thai food?
 Tasty Thai is waiting for you.
 Or maybe you just want a good burger from an old-school joint.
-Hayes Hamburger & Chili has been flipping patties for 60 years.
+Hayes Hamburger & Chili has been flipping patties for nearly 70 years.

 Whatever your craving is, you can probably find it in one of the restaurants in Kansas City’s Northland.
 And because of how large the area is — even its residents can’t completely agree on the boundaries — you’ll have a lot of ground to cover before you run out of options.